docQodly/docs/docs/studio/pageLoaders/components/uploadCustomComponents.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="60%">
-      Upon successful upload and installation of a custom component, a structured process is executed to ensure integration into Qodly Studio.
+      Upon successful upload and installation of a custom component, a structured process is executed to ensure integration into the Studio.
       <br/><br/>
       This process involves the creation of a dedicated <code>CustomComponents</code> folder within the <code>Shared</code> directory in the Explorer panel, containing relevant metadata and the uploaded custom components.
     </Column.Item>